-State and Federal laws protect patients from falling inside facilities.
+State and federal laws protect patients from falling inside facilities.
 Patient falls are not an acceptable outcome of any nursing home residency or hospitalization.

 Failing to prevent falls is a form of patient neglect and the results can be devastating.

-If your loved one experienced a fall resulting in a fracture, brain bleed, wrongful death or serious injury, have the matter investigated by one of the lawyers at Senior Justice Law Firm today.
+If your loved one experienced a fall resulting in a fracture, brain bleed, wrongful death, or serious injury, have the matter investigated by one of the nursing home fall lawyers at Senior Justice Law Firm today.

 At Senior Justice Law Firm, patient fall lawsuits are what we do.
 Let our years of experience guide you on your journey to justice following a loved one’s fall in a nursing home, assisted living facility or hospital.

-Get answers regarding your loved one’s facility fall now.
+Get answers regarding your loved one’s fall now.
 Contact Senior Justice Law Firm by calling us or chatting with us and begin the conversation.
-The consultation is free and we only get paid if we make a recovery for your family.
-There are no out of pocket expenses to you.
+The consultation is free, and we only get paid if we make a recovery for your family.
+There are no out-of-pocket expenses to you.

 Falls in Nursing Homes and Hospitals

 Hospitals and nursing homes are legally required to assess every incoming patient for fall risk.
-Using a numerical score, each patient is graded based on their risk for falls.
-If the resident is graded as a fall risk, the law requires the nursing home, assisted living or hospital use fall precaution measures to stop falls from happening.
+Using a numerical score, each patient is graded based on their risk of falls.
+If the resident is graded as a fall risk, the law requires the nursing home, assisted living facility or hospital to use fall precaution measures to stop falls from happening.

-If your family member suffered a severe injury following a fall inside a nursing home or hospital, you are probably asking yourself, should the fall have happened?
-Do I have a potential negligence claim against the nursing home or hospital for allowing my loved one to fall?
+If your family member suffered a severe injury following a fall inside a nursing home or hospital, you are probably asking yourself, “Should this fall have happened?
+Do I have a potential negligence claim against the nursing home or hospital for allowing my loved one to fall?”

 As nursing home fall attorneys, it is our job to analyze the fall preventative measures that were in place during your loved one’s fall.